nburton-loginvsi/Hydra-Automations/README.md

 **Add-HydraMachineToGroups.ps1**

 Utilize the Host Pool service account to add Hydra machines to a list of groups.
 Helpful when a machine gets deployed to automatically add to groups in the New Session Host Rollout config.

+---

+**Cleanup-FSLogixProfiles.ps1**

+Used for cleaning up FSLogix profiles.
+Follow the instructions within the PS1.
+Can be used across multiple shares and utilize the Hydra service account.
+The main modes are report only, delete, and archive (move to a different destination folder).
+The two triggers are if the AD user is deleted and, optionally, if the VHD is stale longer than X number of days, signifying the user has not logged in.
+Currently only works with traditional AD or Entra ADDS, but may expand to Entra in the future if requested.